 UPDATE: Interstate 80 Reopened Following Multiple Crashes at Emlenton Bridge

 EMLENTON, Pa.
-(EYT) – Officials say Interstate 80 eastbound and westbound are now open following a closure Thursday morning at the Emlenton Bridge due to multiple motor vehicle crashes.
+(ETY) – Officials say Interstate 80 eastbound and westbound are now open following a closure Thursday morning at the Emlenton Bridge due to multiple motor vehicle crashes.

 According to PennDOT Community Relations Coordinator Christina Gibbs, both the eastbound and westbound lanes of Interstate 80 were reopened by around 11:20 a.m.